comfysage/fantastic.vim/README.md

 ## Motivation

-A Minimalistic colorscheme which uses a basic color palette to highlight keywords and distinguishes color for constant, literals, strings, etc. .
+A Minimalistic colorscheme which uses a vibrant color palette to highlight keywords and distinguishes color for constant, literals, strings, etc. .

 <!-- TODO #1 Add screenshots @CrispyBaccoon -->